Decentralized Indoor Localization Based on A Sparse Gaussian Process with Reduced-Dimensional Inputs for Real-Time Sensing and Training on IoT Devices: Localization Model Based on SGP-RI

 \subsubsection{RP-Based Inducing Point Selection}

 Various SGP algorithms have been proposed for the selection of inducing points, which can be chosen from the original training data or optimized as part of the hyperparameters~\cite{quinonero2005unifying}.
 For the latter, typically iterative algorithms (e.g, Limited-storage Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) algorithm~\cite{lbfgs}) are used to maximize an objective function (e.g., marginal likelihood~\cite{SGP_pseudoinput}), which is not suitable for resource-constrained IoT devices due to the significant computational overhead.
-Like the WAP-based feature selection for input dimensionality reduction, we therefore propose a heuristic inducing point selection scheme based on RPs, which is computationally efficient.
+Like the WAP-based feature selection, we also propose a simple, heuristic RP-based inducing point selection scheme.

 Wi-Fi fingerprint databases can be constructed based on diverse RSSI collection methods, i.e., insourcing, crowdsourcing, and their hybrid.
 In the case of insourcing, participants of a project collect RSSIs at pre-arranged, regularly-spaced (e.g., grid) RPs repeatedly; on the other hand, in the case of crowdsourcing, a large number of volunteers collect RSSIs while moving freely without pre-arranged RPs, resulting in uneven RSSI spatial distributions.
 As there are multiple RSSIs measured at the same RP (i.e., insourcing) or the RPs located in a small area (i.e., crowdsourcing) whose characteristics are similar to one another, we select only a few of them as inducing inputs.